-Fourme de Montbrison is a firm cheese with a slightly rough, orangish-reddish rind made in a tall, cylindrical shape.
+Fourme de Montbrison is a firm blue cheese with a slightly rough, orangish-reddish rind made in a tall, cylindrical shape.
 Inside, it is supple and pale yellow.

 It has a mild taste with less hint of salt than many other cheeses.
 Some people think they taste nuts and mushrooms in the flavour.